 ARTES accepts applications for a number of awards each year, including an essay prize, travel scholarships, doctoral and post-doctoral scholarships, and internships.
-The deadline for all these awards is now 15th February 2016.
+The deadline for all these awards is 31st January each year.
 For further information click the links above, or scroll down on this page.

 The Juan Facundo Riaño Essay Medal

 To encourage emerging scholars that are based in the UK, ARTES in collaboration with the British-Spanish Society and the Embassy of Spain, awards an annual essay medal to the author of the best art-historical essay on a Hispanic theme, which must be submitted in competition and judged by a reading Sub-Committee.
 The medal is named after Juan Facundo Riaño (1829-1901), the distinguished art historian who was partly responsible for a growing interest in Spanish culture in late nineteenth-century Britain.
 The winner is also awarded a cash prize of £400, and the runner-up is awarded a certificate and prize of £100 – both prizes are generously sponsored by the Office for Cultural and Scientific Affairs of the Embassy of Spain.
 Prize-winners also receive a year’s free membership to ARTES , and the winning essays are considered for publication in the annual visual arts issue of Hispanic Research Journal.
 See the information about eligibility and rules of competition (click ARTES Essay Medal to download a poster for noticeboards )

 The judges will be looking for evidence of originality of thought and high academic and literary quality.
 Essays must focus on the production, conservation or reception of the art, architecture or visual culture of the Hispanic world, defined in the broadest possible terms.